oluijks/yass/README.md

 pnpm run build
 ```

-Open `.svelte-kit/output/server/stats.html` to analyze your bundle to see which modules are taking up space.
+If you have enabled Rollup Plugin Visualizer in `vite.config.ts` you can open `.svelte-kit/output/server/stats.html` and `.svelte-kit/output/client/stats.html` to analyze your bundle to see which modules are taking up space.

+Optionally you can enable Vite Compression plugin in `vite.config.ts` and use gzip or brotli algorithm to generate compressed versions of your build files.

 ### HTTPS on localhost